Cancer Clinical Trials

 Learn more about our patient-focused cancer services and treatments.
 For information, call the Rush Copley Cancer Care Center at 630-978-6250.

-You and your doctor may decide it’s beneficial for you to explore clinical trials for cancer prevention, screening or treatment.
-If you participate in a clinical trial, you’ll take part in one of the final stages of a comprehensive research process to determine promising new approaches to cancer care.
+You and your doctor may decide it’s beneficial for you to explore clinical trials for cancer treatment, screening or prevention.
+If you participate in a clinical trial, you’ll take part in one of the final stages of an extensive research process to determine promising new approaches to cancer care.

 During a clinical trial at Rush Copley Cancer Care Center, you’ll work with a variety of health care professionals who provide your care, closely monitor your health, advise you about the study and follow up with you after the trial ends.